tompascall/monty-hall-paradox/README.md

 ####Used packages

-- Grunt for task automaton
+- Grunt.js for task automaton
-  - grunt-contrib-jshint for linting
+  - `grunt-contrib-jshint` for linting
-  - grunt-newer for running Grunt tasks on newer files only
+  - `grunt-newer` for running Grunt tasks on newer files only
-  - grunt-contrib-watch
+  - `grunt-contrib-watch`
-  - grunt-mocha-cli (Mocha testing framework for Grunt)
+  - `grunt-mocha-cli` (Mocha testing framework for Grunt)
-  - grunt-contrib-clean (cleaning up the boilerplate)
+  - `grunt-contrib-clean` (cleaning up the boilerplate)
 - Expect.js as an assertion framework

 ####EditorConfig

 EditorConfig is used to maintain consistent coding styles.
-There is an .editorconfig file in the project root directory, that defines the main styles.
+There is an `.editorconfig` file in the project root directory, that defines the main styles.

 You have [EditorConfig plugins](http://editorconfig.org/) for lots of editors.

-As opening a file, EditorConfig plugins look for a file named .editorconfig in the directory of the opened file and in every parent directory.
-A search for .editorconfig files will stop if the root filepath is reached or an .editorconfig file with root=true is found.
+As opening a file, EditorConfig plugins look for a file named `.editorconfig` in the directory of the opened file and in every parent directory.
+A search for `.editorconfig` files will stop if the root filepath is reached or an `.editorconfig` file with `root=true` is found.